 Registration for the 40th annual Statesman Capitol 10,000 is currently open and with EventDog.com online registration platform.
 This year’s race shirt will be adorned with forty armadillos to commemorate forty-years of running in Austin.
 Dash the ‘dillo originally designed by Statesman editorial cartoonists Ben Sargent for first race shirt in 1978, takes on a modern look this year with the help from ShakeWell Creative.
 The 2017 race starts at 8:00 a.m. on Sunday, April 23, 2017.
 Stay informed by following us on Facebook and Twitter.
 We look forward to seeing you at the race.

-Returning this year $1 of every registration will go directly to our beneficiary.
-In addition, the Austin American-Statesman will match up to $10,000 of additional donations participants elect to make.
+Returning this year $1 of every registration will go directly to our beneficiary Austin Parks Foundation.
+When participants make additional donations, the Statesman will match the total up $10,000.

 Your Registration Includes